Physics Student Ambassador

 Why did you choose to major in physics and chemistry at UM?

-When I visited campus in the Fall of 2017, I was blown away by the research being performed here by the Physical Chemistry faculty.
-After a private tour of the research labs with Department Chair Dr. Tschumper, UM rose to the top of my list of potential universities.
-But it wasn’t until the following spring that I made my final decision after meeting with Physics Department faculty Chair, Dr. Bombelli and Dr. Labuda, as well as my current research advisor, Dr. Nathan Hammer.
+When I visited campus in the Fall of 2017, I was blown away by the research being performed here by the physical chemistry faculty.
+After a private tour of the research labs with Chemistry Department Chair, Dr. Tschumper, UM rose to the top of my list of potential universities.
+But it wasn’t until the following spring that I made my final decision after meeting with Physics Department faculty, Dr. Bombelli and Dr. Labuda, as well as my current chemistry research advisor, Dr. Nathan Hammer.
 This was the one university that I felt truly cared about both its students and research, and that is why I came here.

 Has UM provided any leadership opportunities?